thomaspinckney3/cs4501/Project4.md

      the authenticator.
 This means that future requests to the web front-end will not have the authenticator and so future web requests will no longer be processed using the user's identity.

+   - __Create Listing page__: allow logged in users to fill in a form with the details of a new listing.

 #### Authenticators ####